 In-ear monitors are one of the most comfortable options for recording in the studio or playing on a noisy stage.
 Their slim frame keeps them from pressing into your ears.
 Silicone and foam are the two most common materials for ear tips.
 If you want a tight fit to maximize the noise reduction, foam ear tips will be the best choice.
 They also stay more secure during live performances, because they don’t get slippery with sweat or earwax.
 However, one thing to remember is that you need to clean foam ear tips regularly.
 Depending on durability – silicone ear tips are better at withstanding pressure and may last longer.

 You can buy headphones and in-ear monitor systems in our stores.
-It is also possible to place an order in the online store.
+It is also possible to place an order in the online shop.
 Delivery is carried out all over Ukraine.
 Thanks to the wide assortment, everyone will find a suitable product for themselves.
 You can always count on professional advice and assistance.
 We care about the quality of service and do everything we can to make sure you are satisfied with your purchase.